solid-contrib/information/decision-making-processes.md

 * collect the final results
 * communicate the outcome

-Solid specification 0.9 will be released on July 1st, and new versions of the Solid specification will be released every six months For a change to the Solid specification to be merged there needs to be at least one working implemetation that adheres to the changed Solid specification.
+Solid specification 0.9 will be released on July 1st, and new versions of the Solid specification will be released every six months.
+For a change to the Solid specification to be merged there needs to be at least one working implemetation that adheres to the changed Solid specification.

 # History